-An actual miniature lake near the middle of the Studios, to the left of Hollywood Boulevard, Echo Lake pays homage to its real-life California counterpart, which served as the backdrop to many of Hollywood's early films.
-Echo Lake also serves as the architectural transition from Hollywood Boulevard's retro theming to the Backlot's film-set ambience.
+An actual miniature lake near near the middle of the Studios, to the left of Hollywood Boulevard, Echo Lake pays homage to its real-life California counterpart, which served as the backdrop to many early motion pictures.
+It also provides a visual transition from Hollywood Boulevard’s retro theming to Streets of America’s film-set ambience.

 The real Echo Lake is a man-made lake near downtown Los Angeles and served as the background for many early silent film comedies.
 Just like the park's Hollywood Boulevard, the buildings that surround Echo Lake are from Los Angeles.
 Hollywood & Vine is modeled after a cafeteria that was within walking distance of all the movie-making action before it became the Hollywood Branch Post Office, which burnt down in 1980.
 The 50's Prime Time CafÃ© is influenced by residential buildings by Richard Neutra, Frank Lloyd Wright, and Pierre Koenig.
 The Streamline Moderne theater and adjacent buildings that house the American Idol Experience are based on NBC Radio City (1938) and CBS Columbia Square (1938).